vital-software/monofo-buildkite-plugin/README.md

 The token only needs the `read_builds` scope.
 We need an _API_ token, not an _agent_ token.

+## Other Features

+### Escape Hatch: Disabling Monofo

+If you set the environment variable `PIPELINE_RUN_ALL` to any truthy value, all parts of the pipeline will be output; a good way to "force a full build".

 ## CLI

 ```
 $ monofo --help
 Monofo provides utilities for dynamically generating monorepo pipelines

 Commands:
-   monofo.js artifact     Inject an artifact into the current build
+  monofo.js artifact [options] <artifacts>  Ensures artifacts are present by
+                                            injecting them from other builds if
+                                            necessary
-   monofo.js base-commit  Output a base commit hash, from which the current build
+  monofo.js base-commit                     Output a base commit hash, from
-                          should be compared
+                                            which the current build should be
+                                            compared
-   monofo.js pipeline     Output a merged pipeline.yml                  [default]
+  monofo.js pipeline                        Output a merged pipeline.yml
+                                                                       [default]

 Options:
   --version      Show version number                                   [boolean]
+  --verbose, -v  Run with verbose logging             [boolean] [default: false]
   --help         Show help                                             [boolean]
 ```

 ## Development